jenciso/newblog/content/blog/embedding-asciinema-cast-in-your-hugo-site/index.md

 -rw-rw-r-- 1 jenciso jenciso 582376 Fev 21  2018 static/js/asciinema-player.js
 ```

-Then, you need to configure your template to use this files.
-So you have to add this block of code in your `head` template section.
-In my case it was here: `layouts/partials/_shared/head.html`
+You need to configure your hugo template files to use css and js files previously downloaded.

+Insert this block in your `head` template section.
+In my case it's here: `layouts/partials/_shared/head.html`

 ```html
 {{ if .Params.asciinema }}
     <link rel="stylesheet" type="text/css" href="{{ .Site.BaseURL }}css/asciinema-player.css" />
 {{ end }}
 ```
-And the last one, before the `</body>` tag in your template’s baseof, in my case it was here: `layouts/_default/baseof.html`
+And before the `</body>` tag in your template’s baseof.
+Ex.: `layouts/_default/baseof.html`

 ```html
 {{ if .Params.asciinema }}